We strive to

 Graduate researchers

-If you plan to apply for our MS or PhD programs, please reach out before the relevant application deadline.
-Generally, I evaluate applications for Spring and Fall admission in October (for Spring) and December (for Fall), respectively, and I issue any funding offers in November (for Spring) and by April (for Fall), respectively.
-It is unlikely I will be able to consider an applicant for a funded position for the next cycle if I have not reached out during these timeframes.
+If you plan to apply for our MS or PhD programs, you are welcome to reach out.
+I am generally happy to set up meetings with interested students if my schedule allows.
+I evaluate applications for Spring and Fall admission in October (for Spring) and December or January (for Fall), respectively.
+I issue any funding offers in November (for Spring) and by the end of March (for Fall), respectively.
+If you are a current or admitted GT AE graduate student, you are welcome to reach out at any time.
+However, please understand that I may not be able to offer a funded opportunity on short notice.

 Postdoctoral researchers